atlassian-labs/atlaspack/docs/DefaultBundler.md

 After creating our entry points, we traverse the assetGraph, skipping any entries of different targets.
 On an asset, we begin to populate `assetIndex`, a mapping by which to look up any `bitSet` values.
 Then, we grab the `bundleIdTuple` from the `bundleRoots` structure.

-- `bundleRoots: Map<Asset,[NodeId, NodeId]` is a mapping of bundle-root assets.
+- `bundleRoots: Map<PublicAsset,[NodeId, NodeId]` is a mapping of bundle-root assets.
 This means they are roots of a bundle.
 Think of these assets as assets which triggered the creation of a bundle, and are the **main entry** of a bundle.
 All explicit code-split points (all of which are handled in this step), are "bundleRoots"

 We use the `stack` to track what bundleGroup we are currently in, so that we can accurately draw edges between bundles. `BundleIds` and `BundleGroupIds` are not the same, but can be.
 This is how we are able to reduce node bloat in the graph.
 In `createIdealGraph`, "bundleGroups" are simply represented by bundles that are attached to the root.
 Thus, when `bundleId === bundleGroupId`, or in this case, the tuple values are equivalent, we know we have entered a new bundleGroup.